pwa-builder/PWABuilder/apps/blog/src/posts/free-dev-account/free-dev-account.md

 <img alt="get a free windows developer account" src="/posts/free-dev-account/free-account-pic-1.jpg" />

-# Publish your PWA to the Microsoft Store for FREE

 We are excited to announce a new program to empower PWA developers to bring their ideas and experiences to Windows, for FREE.
 For a limited time, in partnership with the Microsoft Store, Microsoft Store developer account tokens will be available (approximately $19 each) to developers that own qualifying PWAs and wish to make those available to Windows users via the Microsoft Store.
 Just [enter your PWA url here](https://aka.ms/getToken) to get started.

 ## Why Publish your PWA to the Microsoft Store?